Liberal Studies (LIS)

 LIS 499.
 Independent Study: Tutorial.
 1-8 Hours.

 Focus on readings or research on trends and current issues in the student's area of study.
 In consultation with faculty, students define topics integral to satisfying their self-assessed learning needs.
 To be taken as described in individual degree plans.
-Course Information: Prerequisite: LIS 301 and program acceptance of degree plan.
+Course Information: Prerequisites: LIS 301 and program acceptance of degree plan.
 Credit/No Credit grading preferred, but grading allowed at the student's request and faculty sponser's discretion.
 May be repeated to a maximum of 8 hours.
 Restricted to Liberal Studies.